GroovyGG/VFtree/README.md

 `runVFtree()`: Is the function that launches the shiny app for this package.

 Refer to package vignettes for more details.
-The package tree structure is provided below (this is optional).

-An overview of the package is ullustrated below.

 result plot
 ![GitHub Logo](./inst/extdata/image/image1.png)